A Brief AI Primer

 Get familiar with the technology before using it

-You don't need to be a statistician or even a technical expert to use predictive coding, but it's important to get familiar with the fundamental basics of how the system works.
+You don't need to be a statistician or even a technical expert to use AI tools, but it's important to get familiar with the fundamental basics of how the system works.
 Does it employ active learning or passive learning?
-How many documents comprise the initial seed set?
+Does it require an initial seed set and if so, how large?
 Does the system employ a relevancy score or not?
 These are the types of questions that may come up with a judge or opposing party, so it's better to be proactive than appear uninformed when the process is put under a microscope.

 Use expert reviewers for training the model

-As we mentioned earlier, predictive coding follows the adage 'garbage in, garbage out.'
-When training the predictive model, it's smart to employ your very strongest document reviewers, usually senior attorneys with close attention to detail and deep knowledge of the case.
-It's critical that the seed set is properly coded, or the entire review could be compromised.
+As we mentioned earlier, AI technology follows the adage, 'garbage in, garbage out.'
+Whether you're using a seed set or the technology is learning in the background, it's smart to employ your very strongest document reviewers, usually senior attorneys with close attention to detail and deep knowledge of the case.
+It's critical that the algorithm learns from accurate examples, or the entire review could be compromised.

 Develop a relevancy threshold

 A lot of predictive coding tools employ a relevancy score, which essentially rates the system's confidence on a document's relevance.
 You should come up with a systematic approach for determining which documents will be reviewed by human reviewers after the coding process.
+(Of course, with Smart Labeling, the system takes care of this task for you!)
 Namely, you want to establish a cutoff point where documents will be discarded and which will proceed to the next phase.
 There isn't a right answer for what the threshold point should be, but showing consistency will improve the defensibility of the process.

-Rather than think of predictive coding as a replacement of human review, it's better to think of it as something that augments the process.
+Rather than think of technology as a replacement of human review, it's better to think of it as something that augments the process.
+No review method is completely perfect.
 You should employ a system for manually sampling documents from both your relevant and non-relevant sets after the coding is complete to look for inconsistencies.
-No review method is completely perfect.
 However, discovering a large number of wrongfully coded documents may necessitate retraining the algorithm and running the review again.
 Keep in mind, the opposing party may ask to sample the non-relevant documents as well, so it's smart to validate internally before producing results.